Night Walking & Guided Night Hikes

 Where We Walk

 Our night hikes take place on carefully chosen routes in Dublin and Wicklow with open views, safe terrain, and well defined paths.
-Depending on conditions, locations may include:
+Our Summer & Autumn schedule is:

-Fairy Castle – A dramatic high point above the city, offering incredible evening skylines and big sky views.
+A dramatic high point above the city, offering incredible evening skylines and big sky views.
+For more information and booking options see here.

 What to Expect